Resetand/textarea-markdown-editor/README.md

 ## Basic Overview

-**Markdown textarea** is a UI headless simple markdown editor using only `<textarea/>`, that adds formattings features like shortcuts, invoked commands, and and others to make your users happier 🙃
+**Markdown textarea** is a UI headless simple markdown editor using only `<textarea/>`, that adds formatting features like shortcuts, invoked commands, and and others to make your users happier 🙃

 ![overview](img/overview.gif)